Last updated October, 2017.

 Regardless of your level of awareness, all of these thoughts are there.
-They give rise to feelings and emotions, which lead to conditioned behavior (decisions, actions, reactions).
-Ultimately, everything culminates in your state of being.
+They give rise emotions, which lead to more thoughts and more emotions, which culminates in conditioned behavior (decisions, actions, reactions).
+And, this process determines your state of being.

-Returning to the analogy: If your mind is like a cluttered Inbox, you are probably in a perpetual state of anxiety and stress.
-You find yourself easily overwhelmed.
-You might suffer from bouts of depression, as well as issues with sleep, focus, productivity, and so on.
+Returning to the analogy: If your mind is like a cluttered Inbox, you are most likely in a perpetual state of stress.
+You probably find yourself overwhelmed much of the time.
+You might suffer from feelings of anxiety or depression, as well as issues with sleep, focus, productivity, and so on.

 It's a bit of a trick question, because you don't actually un-clutter it.
 Instead, you learn to move your attention away from it and let it be as it is.

-You do this by cultivating awareness of your compulsive mind and its non-stop activity.
+You do this by strengthening awareness of your mind and its non-stop activity.
 You develop the skill of noticing it all without getting caught up in it.

 This is the essence of meditating.

 If you develop a consistent practice and bring mindfulness to your daily life, you will distance yourself from the mental clutter of the 50,000+ thoughts you are exposed to every day.
-Instead of being caught up in it all, you use what you need and move your attention away from the rest.
+Instead of continually being caught up in all of it - instead of being dragged around by all of it - you use what you need, and move your attention away from the rest.